Bindu20032004/Bindu20032004/README.md

 ## 🚀 About Me

 I'm a passionate **Junior Associate Developer** with **1 year of professional experience** building robust Java-based applications.
-I love crafting clean, efficient code and creating content about tech, development, and innovation.
-When I'm not coding, you'll find me creating engaging content across multiple platforms.
+I love crafting clean, efficient code and staying updated with the latest technologies.
+Always eager to learn and contribute to meaningful projects.

 - 💻 Specialized in **Java, Spring & Spring Boot** backend development
-- 🎥 Content Creator on **YouTube** sharing development insights and tutorials
+- 🏗️ Building scalable and robust applications
-- 📝 Writing technical articles on **Medium**
+- 📚 Continuous learner and tech enthusiast
-- 📸 Sharing development journey on **Instagram**
+- 🤝 Team player with strong communication skills
 - ⚡ Passionate about clean code architecture and best practices
 - 🎯 Always learning and building new projects